krosk/simutrans-android-docker-build/dev_notes.md

 * the compiler armv7a-linux-androideabi16-clang++, used by simutrans, is only found on ndk (side-by-side) 19.2.5345600; it could be there is such expectation
 * as of 15/08/21, the commit https://github.com/aburch/simutrans/commit/446284d85e8df07fffc73bfb200a23086d562388#diff-df72854a6bd7c93a0632db453e323a8cab4212fe5664607191b16252c62f905a introduces problems in compilation due to fluidsynth.
 This is SVN revision 9775.
 * as of 15/08/21, --no-rosegment is requested during linking.
 However, NDK r19 does not provide this argument (see https://github.com/android/ndk/issues/1426 + ld --version).
+* build scripts requires objdump; llvm-objdump is found for ndk21+; a platform specific one can be found on ndk20 and below.
 * there is a discrepancy between svn revision rX and the @ from git svn trunk; so the versions a built are slightly different.
 * symlink to simutrans folder do not play well with the build scripts as they tend to cd into the simutrans folder then refer to objects far in parents.
 Mounting directly a source folder to a subdirectory looks like it is the only safe solution to link source.
 * certificates seem to change over each build iteration, making 'overwrite install' impossible and requiring to uninstall then reinstall.